alikashani97/alikashani97/README.md

 With a background in Industrial Engineering and a Master’s in Management Sciences and Engineering from the University of Waterloo, I bring a strong foundation in operations and data-driven problem-solving.
 I currently work as a Supply Chain Data Analyst at Motorola Solutions, where I leverage data analytics, business intelligence, and automation to optimize supply chain processes and enhance operational efficiency.
 In my role, I design insightful and visually engaging Tableau dashboards, automate report generation and distribution using tools like SQL, Python, Alteryx, and occasionally GitHub Actions, and conduct ad-hoc analyses to support business decisions and uncover key trends.

-My areas of specialization and passion include:
+### My areas of specialization and passion include:<br/>

-- Uncovering the compelling stories hidden in data
+Uncovering the compelling stories hidden in data<br/>
-- Automating workflows and reporting systems
+Automating workflows and reporting systems<br/>
-- Creating impactful dashboards and visualizations for decision-makers
+Creating impactful dashboards and visualizations for decision-maker<br/>

 * 🌍  I'm based in Toronto, Canada
 * ✉️  You can contact me at [alikashani9775@gmail.com](mailto:alikashani9775@gmail.com)